DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/SECURITY-INSIGHTS/Review.md

 # Security Insights for D365 FO

-**Insights for user access and security** is used to colate and review user access and security utilization.
+The following views are available to colate and review user access and security utilization:
+- **Security insights by user**
+- **Security insights by license**

+These views are available by navigating to **System administration > Insights for user access and security**

 # Processing
 The following steps are available to initiate or update the required fields.